Introduction

 Mary was born at Hardington Marsh in 1863, the second child of Reuben and Jane Eastment.
 Her father was a farm labourer.

 In April 1881, Mary was a dairymaid at Lansdown Farm employed by John Griffin.
-Her sister, Emma Eastment, was a dairymaid there too.
+Her sister, Emma, also worked there as a dairymaid.

 Marriage